Table of Contents

 I became very active in the teaching ministry in 2017.
-Having this gift to explain complicated or nuanced topics in simple terms, I felt called to use my gift to spread the Catholic faith.
+Having this gift to explain complicated or nuanced topics in simple terms, I felt called to use my gift to spread the faith.

 The problem was that I lacked the courage to speak.
-Courage, I would later realize, was something I also needed to pray for.
+Courage, I would later realise, was something I also needed to pray for.
 For some reason, my gifts didn’t come in the “Apostolic Bundle” that hit the disciples of Christ on Pentecost Day.
 Hehe.

-After receiving the sacrament of confirmation in 2015, I felt this unquenchable urge to speak.
+After receiving the sacrament of confirmation in 2015, I felt this unquenchable urge in me to speak.
 I still didn’t have all the courage I needed to launch headfirst into this ministry, but the fire within me was so unbearable that I felt I had to let it out.

 It reminded me of this part of the scriptures: